The Ten Best Walks in and Around Brisbane

 SHORNCLIFFE TO SANDGATE FORESHORE - one of the Best Brisbane Walks.

 Think Brisbane's east-side boasts the only beachy walking spot?
 Think again.
 Anything Wynnum and Manly can do, Shorncliffe and Sandgate can do, too — and that includes offering up a scenic saunter along the foreshore.
-While you stroll the six-kilometre return trip, you'll traipse along Shorncliffe's historical pier, pass ornate Victorian mansions and have the chance to stop off at heaps of waterfront and beachside picnic spots.
+While you stroll the six-kilometre return trip, you'll traipse along Shorncliffe's historical pier, pass ornate Victorian mansions, and have the chance to stop off at a heap of waterfront and beachside picnic spots.

 cp-line